 In fact, everyone is born with hemorrhoids.
 Hemorrhoids are simply cushions of tissue filled with blood vessels found at the end of the rectum.1 So when people say they “have hemorrhoids,” they mean their hemorrhoids have become inflamed.
 Inflamed hemorrhoids are little bastards.
 They’re often associated with symptoms such as itching, bleeding, and pain while pooing— yay!2

-If you’re brand new to keto and not sure where to begin, I encourage you to check out my FREE Keto Kickstart Masterclass!
-Inside this masterclass, you’ll learn exactly which foods to consume in order to avoid constipation on the ketogenic diet.
+If you’re brand new to keto and not sure where to begin, I encourage you to check out my FREE Clean Keto Guidebook.
+Within this downloadable PDF, you’ll learn exactly which foods to consume to avoid constipation on the ketogenic diet.

 Why Does Keto Cause Constipation?